 Béla Hatvany – "Why are we here?"

-Mustardseed Founder, Béla Hatvany, speaking to the Basic Income Earth Network (BIEN) congress, August 2019.
+Mustardseed Founder, Béla Hatvany, speaking to the 19th World Basic Income Congress organized by Basic Income Earth Network (BIEN), August 2019.

 Why are you here?
 Why am I here?